6/openai-caching-proxy-worker/README.md

 You will need to sign up for two services (which both have free tiers):

 - [Cloudflare](https://www.cloudflare.com): Where our worker will be hosted.
 - [Upstash](https://upstash.com): We use Upstash's redis-over-HTTP service for storing cached OpenAI responses.

+Finally, set up your redis secrets based on instructions in `wrangler.toml`.

 Depending on your usage, you may try replacing Redis with [Cloudflare KV](https://developers.cloudflare.com/workers/runtime-apis/kv/) instead which is eventually consistent but will likely provide better read latency.

-Finally, set up your redis secrets based on instructions in `wrangler.toml`.
+Check `wrangler.toml` for setup instructions.

 ### Usage